gjeschke/MMMx/docs/source/source_installation.rst

 Requirements
 ---------------------------------

-The source-code version of MMMx runs under Matlab 2019b or later and requires the Matlab Oprimization, Global Optimization, Parallel Computing, and Statistics and Machine Learning toolboxes.
-Please use the :ref:`executable version<executable_installation>` if you do not have a license for this software.
+The source-code version of MMMx runs under Matlab 2019b or later and requires the Matlab Optimization, Global Optimization, Parallel Computing, and Statistics and Machine Learning toolboxes.
+Please use the :ref:`executable version<executable_installation>` if you do not have a license for this software, but note that the executbale version is only infrequently updated.

 For certain functionality, MMMx relies on :ref:`third-party software<third_party>`, such as `SCWRL4 <http://dunbrack.fccc.edu/SCWRL3.php/>`_,
 `ATSAS <https://www.embl-hamburg.de/biosaxs/software.html>`_, `MUSCLE <http://www.drive5.com/muscle/downloads.htm>`_,